Collections

 Vision

-The Opioid Industry Documents Archive is a groundbreaking digital archive of opioid industry documents that advances understanding of the root causes of the U.S. opioid epidemic, promotes transparency and accountability, and informs and enables evidence-based research and investigation to protect and improve public health.
+The UCSF-JHU Opioid Industry Documents Archive is a groundbreaking digital archive of opioid industry documents that advances understanding of the root causes of the U.S. opioid epidemic, promotes transparency and accountability, and informs and enables evidence-based research and investigation to protect and improve public health.

 Values

-The Opioid Industry Documents Archive (OIDA) is a collaboration between the University of California, San Francisco (UCSF) and Johns Hopkins University (JHU) and is informed by the mission and values of both institutions, including those of the UCSF Library, the Johns Hopkins Bloomberg School of Public Health, and the UCSF Industry Documents Library.
+The UCSF-JHU Opioid Industry Documents Archive (OIDA) is a collaboration between the University of California, San Francisco (UCSF) and Johns Hopkins University (JHU) and is informed by the mission and values of both institutions, including those of the UCSF Library, the Johns Hopkins Bloomberg School of Public Health, and the UCSF Industry Documents Library.
 OIDA’s work is also informed by members of the OIDA National Advisory Committee.

 We strive to ensure that OIDA serves as a trusted source of information to help people understand the U.S. opioid crisis.
 We are developing this digital archive and its supporting resources for the benefit of the public, including individuals, communities, researchers, journalists, policymakers and others affected by the opioid crisis.
 OIDA and its services are freely available to all.